datascale-ai/data_engineering_book/docs/en/part12/ch40_multi_chart_infographic_reasoning_dataset.md

 ### 40.1.3 Benchmark Gap and Dataset Significance

 Public multimodal chart-reasoning benchmarks have a supply gap.
 Synthetic chart datasets dominate, while native compound infographics from web pages, newspapers, and science publications are rare.
-Many datasets split compound infographics into independent images to reduce annotation difficulty, but this destroys spatial association and contextual logic.
+Many datasets split compound infographics into independent images to reduce annotation difficulty, but this destroys spatial association and contextual logic (Foroutan et al. 2025).

 This dataset keeps the native structure: multiple subcharts on the same canvas, shared legends, interleaved notes, and original layout.
 It fills a gap in real-world cross-chart reasoning benchmarks.
 For algorithm research, it pushes VQA models beyond “single-chart reading” toward subchart segmentation, cross-view memory, and multi-step calculation.